ota-meshi/vite-plugin-svelte-md/README.md

 ## 🎏 Comparison

-`vite-plugin-svelte-md` is not the only library that converts markdown to Svelte components:
+`vite-plugin-svelte-md` is not the only library that converts Markdown to Svelte components:

 <table>
   <tr>